 Our group focuses on understanding reactions on metal oxide surfaces in complex media, from gaseous to liquid environments.
 Our current interest is measuring fundamental surface reactions on iron oxide materials.
 Iron oxide is an earth-abundant metal oxide that plays a large role in heterogeneous catalytic processes and environmental reactions in soils, atmospheric particulate reactions and corrosion mechanisms.
-We aim to connect fundamental surface chemical reactions that are prevalent in heterogeneous catalysis to understanding surface reactions in environmental science.
+We aim to connect fundamental surface chemical reactions that are prevalent in heterogeneous catalysis to understanding complex surface reactions in environmental science.

 In this project we aim to understand the mechanisms of the initial stages of surface corrosion and redox reactions that drive surface environmental chemistry, electrochemical and catalysis processes.
 Reactions on iron are measured at the gas/solid and liquid/solid interface using vacuum and ambient spectroscopy and microscopy.
 We connect surface chemistry at multiple interfaces in solution with morphology changes at the air/liquid/solid interface.
 We use PM-IRRAS at the air/liquid/solid interface, AFM, and XPS to investigate these redox reactions.